TheJelmega/prog-lang/design/README.md

 ### Dynamic ibraries

-A dynamic library is a library that is meant to be referenced by code linking to it, unlike a static binary, this is not linked directly into the code, but lives as it's own file right next to io.
+A dynamic library is a library that is meant to be referenced by code linking to it, unlike a static binary, this is not linked directly into the code, but live as their own file right next to it.
 Dynamic libraries actually generates 2 resulting file: a xenon library and a OS-specific dynamic library.
-The xenon library is similar to that produces for static libraries, but does not contain all data that the static library has, but only includes what is needed to successfully build and reference the dynamic library in code using it.
+The xenon library is similar to those produced for static libraries, but does not contain all data that the static library has, i.e. they only include what is needed to successfully build and to reference the dynamic library in the code using it.

 ## 4.3.
 Modules [↵](#4-package-structure-)

-A module generally represents a single file or inlined module definition (if a file is not direclty included within another file).
+A module generally represents a single file or inlined module definition (if a file is not directly included within another file).
 Each module is allowed to have multiple sub-modules.

-Each artifact has it's own main module, which by default uses the following files:
+Each artifact has its own main module, which by default uses the following files:
 - binaries: `main.xn`
 - static and dynamic libraries: `lib.xn`